Welcome to Goingto.University, new home of the StudyLink and Coursefindr university course searches. Please update your bookmarks to the new address.

 The fee for a National D visa application is currently set at €120.
 It is advisable to apply well in advance of the intended travel date, as processing times can vary based on various factors, including the applicant’s country of origin.

-After completing their studies, graduates have the option to apply for a temporary residence permit, allowing them to remain in Lithuania for up to 12 months to seek employment or start a business.
-This period provides a valuable window for students to transition from academic life to professional engagements within Lithuania, further enriching their international experience.
+After completing their studies, graduates may be eligible to apply for a temporary residence permit that allows them to remain in Lithuania while seeking employment or establishing a business.
+This provides an opportunity to transition from study to employment, provided they continue to meet the relevant immigration requirements.